 Can Dogs Eat Tofu?

 Yes.
 While we typically recommend animal protein over vegan foods for dogs, tofu is a safe, plant based protein for dogs made from soy milk curds.
 It is available in a variety of textures from extra-firm to soft.
 The tofu in this hypoallergenic homemade dog food recipe is an excellent food for dogs with allergies triggered by animal protein, and can help soothe a sensitive stomach with gastrointestinal issues.

-If your dog does NOT have allergies to animal protein (especially to milk - which is very rare for dogs), you may also want to try our very simple to prepare, Vegetarian Cottage Cheese & Rice Homemade Dog Food Recipe.
+If your dog does not have allergies to animal protein ( i.e. milk - which is very rare for dogs), you may also want to try our very simple to prepare, Vegetarian Cottage Cheese & Rice Homemade Dog Food Recipe.

 If your dog is struggling with allergies of any kind, be sure to check out our page on Itchy Dog Remedies.